 Credits and Courses

 The minimum degree requirement is 30 graduate credits.
+Students must earn at least 15 of their 30 credits in courses numbered 700 or above.
 All Urban Studies students are required to take a core curriculum of 15 credits:

 |Select an approved quantitative analysis course||3|